 I am currently taking a course I bought on affiliate marketing from an internet marketer who is doing well at it.
 I may not be fully into it but the lessons is helping my business to grow.

-If you are interested in affiliate marketing, whether you are an extrovert or introvert, I can recommend a couple of experts you could learn from to you, depending on your budget and commitment.
+If you want to make money online with affiliate marketing, whether you are an extrovert or introvert, I can recommend a couple of experts you could learn from, depending on your budget and commitment.

 No, you cannot get the courses for FREE!